Alex

 Example

 The example directory contains a test use case for EzRe (hello world in C).
-You can get a grasp of what is possible by trying it out and reading the edited control-i386, control-x86_64, and variables.mk files to see a working implementation.
-The Makefile was not edited at all for this example.
+You can get a grasp of what is possible by trying it out.

 License